Zjinnnn/tp/docs/UserGuide.md

 #### 4.2.4 Editing an address book: `course edit`

 Of course, we all make mistakes.
-What if you accidentally mispelled the course code?
+What if you accidentally misspelled the course code?
 The following will be your solution!

 ![course edit](images/courseEdit.png)